singhrakeshgkp/spring-batch/README.md

 - We can also configure the policy like if something goes wrong keep going or fail the complete job and run it again.
 - Define reader and writer bean and main application class.
 - Run the application and see the ```Books``` table, record should be persisted.

+## 006 SB Persist data
+- Persist the data in multiple steps.
+- defined error handling for ex. if csv is empty go to eror step.
+- persisted the data in ```books, seller and authors``` tables.